view-components/view-components/README.md

 For running tests and demo-application bundled with this package on your system you need to install it as stand-alone project.

-This kind of installation has additional requirements:
-* ext-curl
-* ext-pdo_sqlite

 ```
 composer create-project view-components/view-components
 ```
 This is the equivalent of doing a git clone followed by a "composer install" of the vendors.
 Composer will automatically run 'post-create-project-cmd' command and that will call interactive installation.